-Colles fracture is the most common type of distal radial fracture and are seen more commonly in elderly women because the bone is weakened by osteoporosis.
+Colles fracture is the most common type of distal radial fracture and one of the common fractures to be encountered in orthopedic practice.
+The fracture is most commonly seen in elderly women and is seen more commonly in elderly women because the bone is weakened by osteoporosis.

-This fracture was first defined by Abraham Colles.
+This fracture was first defined by Abraham Colles, an Irish surgeon.

 The term Colles fracture is classically used to describe a fracture at the distal end of the radius, at its cortico-cancellous junction.

-Colles fracture occurs when a person falls on outstretched hand with the forearm in pronation and wrist in dorsiflexion [The position one attempts to break forward fall.
+Colles fracture occurs when a person falls on an outstretched hand with the forearm in pronation and wrist in dorsiflexion [The position that a falling person has to attempt to break forward fall.]

 Classical Colles fractures have the following characteristics